 Time for a new vocabulary word: market capitalization.
 It sounds complicated, but it’s not.
 Market capitalization refers to the market value of one share of a company’s stock.
 Pretty simple, right?

 Everything has a market value.
 If you want to sell your used car to someone in your neighborhood, that person will likely check the Kelley Blue Book for its market value in a private-party sale.
 He or she doesn’t want to get ripped off.

 It works both ways.
 If you’re trying to unload a car worth $10,000 for $5,000, the prospective buyer will wonder what might be wrong with it.

 You can see how market value would be of particular interest to stock traders.
 If you know the market capitalization of a particular company’s stock, you can make a more informed decision about your trades, whether you go long or short.

 To calculate market capitalization, multiply a company’s current share price by the number of outstanding shares in the marketplace.
 If a company’s stock is going for $5 per share and there are 1 million shares outstanding, it has a market capitalization of $5 million.

 Based on this knowledge, we know that stock price doesn’t tell the whole story.
 The larger the market capitalization, the more secure and stable it becomes.

 A mid-cap company, for instance, is likely in a growth stage.
-You might see short-term gains as as well as long-term gains assuming the trend continues.
+You might see short-term gains, as well as long-term gains, assuming the trend continues.
 Large-cap companies are your Walmarts and Targets.
-They’re extremely stable, which makes them excellent long-term investments.
+They’re extremely stable, which can make them better long-term investment candidates.